Great Whittington

-Great Whittington is a village and former civil parish, now in the parish of Whittington, in Northumberland, England, 7 miles NE of Hexham.
-In 1951 the parish had a population of 158, in 2011 it had a population of 401.
+Great Whittington is a village in the civil parish of Whittington, in Northumberland, England, 7 miles NE of Hexham.
+In 2011 it had a population of 401.

 Governance

 Great Whittington is in the parliamentary constituency of Hexham.
 Great Whittington was formerly a township in Corbridge parish, from 1866 Great Whittington was a civil parish in its own right until it was abolished on 1 April 1955 to form Whittington.
+In 1951 the parish had a population of 158.

 History

 Immediately north of Great Whittington, in a field west of the Unnamed Road leading to Matfen, lies Great Whittington Royal Observer Corps Monitoring Post.
 This was 1 of approx. 1,563 underground monitoring posts built all over the UK during the Cold War to monitor the effects of a Nuclear Strike.
 They were operated by the ROC who were mostly civilian volunteers.
 Great Whittington ROC post was opened in June 1962 and closed in September 1992 after the collapse of the Soviet Union, which saw the end of the Cold War.